 And then it hit me.
 How I had not applied that principle in my life as I watched other adults accomplishing great things that seemed super hard to me.

 Sometimes we struggle to learn from others, because we look at their success and feel jealousy.
 Instead we need look at them and think that we can be that way too.
 We tend to be jealous of the things in others we wish we had.
 Success for others can make us jealous.
 But if we truly want what someone else has done, we don’t need to be stopped or compare their journey and convince ourselves we can’t do it because they had better luck than us.
 We can start look at others as an inspiration, rather than a competition.

 We all are humans and we all walk this journey.
 Limitations will come.
 I understand not everyone can do everything.
 But I think we all have something that we know we can be good at and often shy away from it because of fear or because we think that the success just wouldn’t belong to us.

 I was once a regular girl that lived in the countryside in Italy.
 I dreamt my whole life, but often pushed those dreams aside because I thought that they didn’t belong to me.
 But I still dreamt.
 Life has helped me accomplish a lot of my dreams.
 Especially the ones that I TRULY wanted and pursued.

-Just like I would never want my kids to think that only others can be good at something and that they are not capable, so do I want everyone to believe in themselves and believe that they can change their lives and dream away.
-The path can be rocky at times, but it doesn’t matter where we are not, if in our minds we are living in that sometimes distant dreamy Candyland.
-Whatever your candy land might be, and hopefully it’s something good for humanity, look above and don’t stay stuck in the present.
+Just like I would never want my kids to think that only others can be good at something and that they are not, so do I want everyone to believe in themselves and believe that they can change their lives and dream away.
+I also want my own self to believe that.
+The path can be rocky at times, but it doesn’t matter where we are, if in our minds we are living in that sometimes distant dream.
+I call it dreaming of Candyland.
+Whatever your Candyland might be, and hopefully it’s something good for humanity, look ahead and don’t stay stuck in the present.
 Enjoy what life brings you now, but look up to where you wish to be.